 • Areas with hot and cold spots.

-ENERGY STAR also advises having mini-splits in residences with special challenges, including:
+ENERGY STAR also suggests having mini-splits in residences with unique challenges, like:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Expensive central heat, either because of high fuel costs or decreased efficiency.
+• Expensive central heat, either because of high fuel expenses or low efficiency.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have precise control over settings from room to room, thanks to zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy more accurage control over settings from room to room, thanks to zoned mini-split technology.

-From helping you choose the ideal model to professionally installing it, our pros at Farnell Heating & Air Conditioning Inc can take care of all your mini-split installation needs.
-Give us a call at 251-471-2674 today to learn how a mini-split system can make your home more comfortable and to get your free estimate!
+From helping you choose the ideal model to knowledgeably installing it, our professionals at Farnell Heating & Air Conditioning Inc can take care of all your mini-split installation needs.
+Give us a call at 251-471-2674 today to find out how a mini-split system can make your home cozier and to receive your free estimate!